seeniforu/tech-tricks/README.md

 * **Don't get Diverted**.
 Search only Web dev Content.
 Like it, Share it, Save it, Make Comments and Follow whatever Web dev accounts you want.
 * So now in your Feeds, You only get Web dev content only.
 * Then in Instagram search, there will be some similar posts.
 Make sure to see that only.

+     **Boom!**

-* **Boom!**.
-After Sometime in Reels or Feeds or Search You'll get only Web dev Content only.
+* After Sometime in Reels or Feeds or Search You'll get only Web dev Content only.
 If you come tomorrow also same only.
 * Daily you can Learn something Useful with Daily Updates at your Reels and Feeds Scrolling. **Don't go for another Content**
 * After sometime If something different Content comes in your Feeds or in Reels, Just give *not Interested* then you don't need to do anything.
 Instagram itself fetches what you want from all Over the World to show you Related content.
 * You're Literally Making Instagram's Algorithm to Fetch and Serve you the content you want from all the content creators ( You actually don't know or either you Searched for or the one's you're Following ) in the world without any struggles.